WhaddaMakers/Whaddy-Nightlight/README.md

 ### Changing the color of the RGB LEDS

-You can change the color of the nightlight to whatever you want, by changing the setColor values(R, G, B) format.
+You can change the color of the nightlight to whatever you want by changing the setColor value(R, G, B) format.
 We`ve set it in the Whadda purple.

 ```Cpp
   if (Alux < Dark) {      // When Avarage Lux measurement is lower then....